Medical Policy: 07.03.05

 Combined Small Bowel and Liver Transplant

-Combined small bowel and liver transplant is generally indicated when intestinal failure is accompanied by irreversible liver failure, usually due to total parenteral nutrition (TPN).
+Combined small bowel and liver transplant is generally indicated when intestinal failure is accompanied by irreversible liver failure, usually due to the long term complications of total parenteral nutrition (TPN).

 - Chronic intestinal pseudo-obstruction